Value for Money 50%

 This is a ribbon of cheap(er) developments situated directly beneath 1850 with easy access to Courchevel’s main skiing.
 Newly-named Courchevel Village has always been the bargain basement of 1850 but is currently being entirely redeveloped and is poised to get more of an identity in its own right.
 Catch the low prices here while you can – they won’t last.

 Ski-in ski-out Chalet Barragiste sleeps 12-14 people.
-It is located at the top of the village on the edge of the Luge track, adjoining the gentle Provères piste.
-Its six bedrooms are spread over three levels, with a spacious living area and separate dining room, both of which open onto large balconies with access to the Jacuzzi.
+It is a totally cosy spot, located at the top of the village on the edge of the Luge track, adjoining the gentle Proveres piste.
+Its six bedrooms are spread over three levels, with a spacious living area and separate dining room, both of which open onto large balconies with access to the hot tub.

 Les Brigues apartments are the last word in cheap Courchevel crash pads.
 These are tiny apartments with limited storage space, set well away from any decent bars.
 Sounds nasty?
 Well, if you were planning to spend all week indoors, then yes – but you’re not, are you?
 The heating works, the showers are powerful and there’s just enough space for everyone at dinner – provided you don’t all get up from the table at the same time.